 Washington College and Career Compass

-The completion of a postsecondary credential is critical for participation and success in the 21st century economy.
-Empowering adults to return to the classroom, complete their credential, and advance in their careers can have profound benefits on Washington’s families, our communities, and state’s economic and civic health.
+The Compass tool serves the unique needs of adult learners, and Washington's colleges stand ready to help prospective adult students return to school and complete their credential.
+Completing a postsecondary credential is critical for participation and success in the 21st-century economy.
+Empowering adults to return to the classroom, to earn their credential, and to advance in their careers can have profound benefits on Washington’s families, our communities, and the state’s economic and civic health.

 February 26, 2018